Cognitive Behavioral Therapy

 Cognitive Behavioral Therapy is much more than sitting and talking about whatever comes to mind during a session.
 CBT sessions are structured to ensure that the therapist and the person in treatment are focused on the different goals of each session, which in turn ensures that each and every session is productive.

-If you or someone you know would benefit from Cognitive-Behavioral Therapy, please contact Kerry Diana, LPC today for a free 15-minute consultation.
-She would be happy to speak with you about how she may be able to help.
+If you or someone you know would benefit from Cognitive-Behavioral Therapy, please contact us today for a free 15-minute consultation.
+We would be happy to speak with you about how we may be able to help.